raimohanska/Bacon.UI.js/README.md

 Returns the value of an option field (jQuery object) as a Property.

+### Bacon.UI.checkBoxGroupValue(checkBoxes)

+Returns the value of a checkbox group (jQuery object representing multiple checkboxes) as a Property.

+The value will be an array containing the values of selected checkboxes.

 ### Bacon.EventStream.ajax(fn)

 Performs an AJAX request on each event of your stream, collating results in the result stream.